 Ice Contaminations Cases Around the World

 In the US in 2013, an outbreak of norovirus caused by dirty ice at a golf course in Phoenix sickened 80 people.
-In 2018, a reporter who looked at restaurant report cards in North Carolina every week saw “dirty ice machines” often cited in the public reports.
+In 2018, a reporter who looked at restaurant report cards in North Carolina every week saw “dirty ice machines” often cited in public reports.

 Meanwhile, in China in 2013, ice cubes at fast-food chains were found to be riddled with 13 times more bacteria than toilet water.
 And in Hong Kong in 2017, edible ice samples collected under the routine Food Surveillance Programme of the Centre for Food Safety (CFS) were found to contain excessive coliform bacteria, organisms that are present in the environment and in the feces of all warm-blooded animals and humans.